tychon/phrases/README.md

 If you wan't to know a password use `name > plain` to show in terminal or `name > clipboard` to copy to clipboard without printing in plaintext to your terminal.
 The clipboard commands vary for the different data types.

-To delete an entry, select it and type delete.
+To delete an entry, select it and type `delete`.

 # Install

+Requires the following haskell modules:

 * pbkdf
 * drbg